xzbits/gsg_technical_challenge/README.md

 # Project summary
 ## Introduction
-The project is ingesting daily bikes data from `https://bikeindex.org/` and storing these data in the Bigdata-friendly format.
-In addition, provide a design to keep tracking all records' versions.

-## Project structure
+The outlined project is a data engineering pipeline that involves collecting and processing data from the Bike Index API V3.
+The pipeline comprises several components that work together to extract, transform, and load data into either Hive or Postgresql.

-The project includes Project configuration `prj-config.cfg` to store all configurations for JDBC, Hadoop, Postgresql DB, AWS, and Bike Index API V3.

-`collect_data.py` collects data from `https://bikeindex.org/` and stores it temporary in JSON files.
+The project starts with a configuration file, `prj-config.cfg`, which contains settings for JDBC, Hadoop, Postgresql DB, AWS, and the Bike Index API V3.
+The `collect_data.py` script is responsible for collecting data from the API and temporarily storing it in JSON files.

-`ingest_spark.py` ingests the JSON files and stores them in HDFS in parquet file format.
+The next component, `ingest_spark.py`, processes the JSON files using Spark and stores them in the Hadoop Distributed File System (HDFS) in the parquet file format.
+The data is then transformed using either the `transform_spark_hive.py` or `transform_spark_postgresql.py` script, depending on the target destination.

-`transform_spark_hive.py` or `transform_spark_postgresql.py` transforming the parquet files in HDFS and storing transformed data into Postgresql DB or Hive tables.

-`create_postgresql_db.py` creates GSG database and tables in Postgresql.
+The final component, `create_postgresql_db.py`, creates the GSG database and tables in Postgresql, which serves as the target for the transformed data.

+Overall, this project is an efficient and automated data engineering pipeline that enables the collection, processing, and storage of large volumes of data from an external API.

 ## Data architecture